OGRECave/ogre-next/Docs/src/manual/HlmsBlendblockReference.md

 ================================

 - Blendblocks are like Macroblocks, but they hold alpha blending operation information (blend factors: One, One_Minus_Src_Alpha; blending modes: add, substract, min, max. etc).
 They're analogous to D3D11_BLEND_DESC.
 We also sort by blendblocks to reduce state changes.
-- Blendblocks are located in json material filename: `[name].material.json`
+- Blendblocks are located in JSON material filename: `[name].material.json`
 - A blend block contains settings that rarely change, and thus are common to many materials.
 The reasons this structure isn't joined with HlmsMacroblock is that: The D3D11 API makes this distinction (much higher API overhead if we change i.e. depth settings) due to D3D11_RASTERIZER_DESC.
 - This block contains information of whether the material is transparent.
 Transparent materials are sorted differently than opaque ones.
 - Up to 32 different blend blocks are allowed.